 - Naps can increase alertness in the period directly following the nap and may extend alertness a few hours later in the day.
 Great for nurses working 12+ hour shifts!

 - Napping is psychologically beneficial and provides an easy way to get some relaxation and rejuvenation.

-I’ve said it before and I’ll say it again – nurses should have sleep pods at the hospital they can access during any break.
+I’ve said it before, and I’ll repeat it – nurses should have sleep pods at the hospital they can access during any break.
 Imagine how much more productive we would be!

 5. Avoid mindless social media browsing when you do have the opportunity to sleep

-Not only is 99% of social media browsing a huge time-suck, but the light from your cell phone really messes up your sleep.
+Not only is 99% of social media browsing a colossal time-suck, but the light from your cell phone messes up your sleep.

 Cell phones emit bright blue light that is meant to stimulate the brain.
-By looking at a cell phone before bed it causes the brain to stop producing melatonin, which is the hormone that cues the brain that its time for slumber.
-As a result, smartphone light can disrupt the sleep cycle which makes it hard to fall and stay asleep.
+By looking at a cell phone before bed, it causes the brain to stop producing melatonin, which is the hormone that cues the mind that its time for slumber.
+As a result, smartphone light can disrupt the sleep cycle, which makes it hard to fall and stay asleep.

 In other words, better quality sleep = happier, healthier nurse.